larribas/dagger/docs/user-guide/map-reduce.md

     ```

-## Limitations
+## ⛔ Limitations

 As explained in the [partitioning limitations](partitioning.md#limitations) section, map-reduce patterns in _Dagger_ have very specific constraints.

-At first sight, these constraints may look too limiting, but in the long run they will make your code more understandable and predictable, and the _Dagger_ codebase more stable and extensible.
+At first sight, these constraints may look too strict, but in the long run they will make your code more understandable and predictable, and the _Dagger_ codebase more reliable and extensible.

 In this section we will go through the different constraints and show you how you can overcome them.

-### You can only have 1 mapping node
+### You may only have a single mapping node per DAG

 Say you have a DAG where you want to perform multiple mapping operations after a fan-out.

 In _Dagger_, you cannot do this in the same `for` block.
 Instead, you need to wrap all the mapping operations inside of another DAG.

+!!! note
-This also allows you to keep most map-reduce DAGs to a single line: `return reduce([map(partition) for partition in fan_out()])`.
+    On the plus side, this allows you to keep most map-reduce DAGs to a single line: `return reduce([map(partition) for partition in fan_out()])`.

 === "Invalid pattern"